 All three of you must be present until the process is complete.

 New Rules for Will Signing During COVID Pandemic

-The testator and their two witnesses must be able to see, hear and speak to each other in real time.
+The testator and their two witnesses must be able to see, hear, and speak to each other in real time.
 Some provinces have introduced additional rules to safeguard the remote witnessing process.
-For example, in Ontario, when if you choose to virtually sign your document, one of the two witnesses must be a member in good standing of the Law Society of Ontario (either a licensed lawyer or paralegal).
+For example, in Ontario, if you choose to virtually sign your document, one of the two witnesses must be a member in good standing of the Law Society of Ontario (either a licensed lawyer or paralegal).